ckreisl/artwork/README.md

 * [Qt](https://www.qt.io/) (version 5.10)

 ## Usage
 If you installed Qt Creator IDE already you can easily open the project with the provided `.pro` file.
+Select the right Qt version and press configure.
+After that select `Release` as compile mode and press compile to build the program.
+For compiling Qt creates a folder outside the main directory called `build-ArtWork-...-Release` where the executable will be created.

 ### Linux
 All possible render options can be set within an XML file.
 Therefor you do not need to recompile the program every time you changed some parameters.
 The program runs via command line with: